- About GSE

 Penn undergraduates can apply to take up to two courses from any of the programs listed below.

 * Bryn Mawr College, Haverford College, and Swarthmore College undergraduates with a GPA of 3.0 or higher may apply to the Teacher Education Program.
+To discuss requirements and eligibility for your school, contact the representative for your school listed below:

 Undergrads must apply online to a program listed above in order to enroll in a class.
 GRE scores are not required and the application fee is waived for all submatriculating students.
 Applicants are required to provide two letters of recommendation.